Can electric fans cool you down during heatwaves?

 Electric fans are a cost-effective and energy-efficient way to keep people cool.
 However, many national and international health guidelines conservatively restrict their use to when air temperatures are lower than skin temperature, which is around 35°C (95°F).

-In a study published in January 2022 in Building and Environment we used an human heat balance model to identify under which environmental (e.g., temperature, relative humidity, airspeed) and personal (activity, clothing) conditions the use of fans is beneficial to cool healthy adults.
+In a study published in January 2022 in Building and Environment we used a human heat balance model to identify under which environmental (e.g., temperature, relative humidity, airspeed) and personal (activity, clothing) conditions the use of fans is beneficial to cool healthy adults.

 We demonstrated that current guidelines are too restrictive.
 Even if the indoor dry-bulb temperature surpasses 35°C (95°F), electric fans can still be used safely because they considerably enhance the amount of sweat that evaporates from the skin.
 For relative humidity values above 22%, using higher air velocity (0.8 m/s (~160 fpm)) increases the critical operative temperature at which heat strain is projected to develop by an average of 1.4°C (~2.5°F).
 We also looked at the most extreme weather occurrences from 1990 to 2014 in the world’s 115 most populous cities and found that using fans would have been beneficial in 93 of them.